 Jill Coupe’s first job was gathering (collating) in her father’s printing plant in Knoxville, Tennessee, in the foothills of the Great Smoky Mountains.
 A former librarian at Johns Hopkins University, she has an MFA in Fiction from Warren Wilson College, in the heart of the Blue Ridge.
-The Southern Appalachians always feel like home to her, but so does Baltimore, where she’s hard at work on her next novel, an excerpt from which has been published in The Summerset Review.
+The Southern Appalachians always feel like home to her, but so does Baltimore, where she’s hard at work on her next novel, an excerpt from which has been published in the Summer 2016 issue of The Summerset Review.

 (Photo by Hope Williamson)

 An essay by Jill about writing her next novel was published on October 9, 2017, in JMWW Journal.
 Read it HERE.

 Read Karen McCoy’s June 2, 2017, interview with Jill on The Writer Librarian Blogspot by clicking HERE.